 To qualify for the Unemployment Bridge Program, you must meet one of the following criteria.

 Also, all applicants have to show they need assistance by having at least a 15% reduction in current income as compared to previous income.

 Additionally, you, your existing mortgages, and your savings must meet the below criteria.

 You’re not eligible for assistance if one of the below conditions applies to you.

 There are a number of scammer websites on the Internet purporting to be Hardest Hit Fund application sites.
 The Kentucky Housing Corporation is the only agency authorized to administer the Unemployment Bridge Program.

 Go to the Kentucky Homeownership Protection Center’s website and click on “Unemployment Bridge Program” or call 866-830-7868 for more information.
-Free foreclosure counseling is also available from the program.

 For information about Kentucky foreclosure procedures or to find out about possible defenses to a foreclosure, consider talking to a local foreclosure attorney.
 If you want to learn about different ways to avoid a foreclosure, like with a loan modification, talk to a HUD-approved housing counselor.
 (Learn about using a HUD-approved housing counselor.)

 Updated October 3, 2018